tessi/wasmex/test/wasi_test/README.md

 # WASI Test

-This sub-project generates a WASM binary which relies on WASI calls that we implement in Wasmex.
+This sub-project generates a WASM binary which relies on WASI calls.
 It is used in our integration tests and built every time we run our tests.

 ## Manual Building